Rocklin-Lab/mhdx_pipeline/README.md

 ### version 0.25.028

-# The hdx_limit pipeline with Snakemake
+# The mHDX-MS pipeline with Snakemake

 ## Installing hdx_limit